Roe v Wade ruling disproportionately hurts Black women, experts say

 If more Black women are forced to carry pregnancies to term, there will be a disproportionate increase in deaths of Black women in childbirth, a study from Duke University finds.

-More American women overall die of childbirth every year than in any other developed nation, according to the White House.
-And Black women in the United States die in childbirth at a rate three times white women, data shared by the White House show.
+More American women overall die of childbirth every year compared to any other developed nation, according to the White House.
+Black women are more than three times as likely to die from pregnancy-related complications as white women, data shared by the White House show.

-A full abortion ban could further increase Black maternal deaths by 33%, compared to a 21% increase for the overall population, the Duke study says.
+A full abortion ban could further increase Black maternal deaths by 33%, compared to a 21% increase for the overall population, the Duke study found.

 The Supreme Court ruling "marks the beginning of a new public health crisis for Black women," said Michelle Webb, chief communications officer of the Black Women's Health Imperative, a non-profit focused on improving the health of Black women.